Skip to content

 Visiting Hatchlands in wet weather

-You can always access the cafés and courtyard via hard-surfaced paths, but if you’re planning on exploring a little further, it’s likely that you’ll encounter some mud.
+The cafés and courtyard are accessible via hard-surfaced paths; however, if you’re planning to explore a little further, it’s likely that you’ll encounter some mud.
 Please remember to dress for the weather, with wellies or walking boots strongly recommended, even if you’re not planning on walking very far.

 Children’s natural adventure play area

 Head into Great Wix Wood to discover Wizard Wix's Willow Warren.
 Get to grips with hand-crafted willow tunnels, domes, balance beams, sculptures and a totem pole.
-There are even wood piles for den building and picnic benches for tired parents.
+There are also wood piles for den building and picnic benches for anyone needing a rest.

 Picnic spots

 You’ll find great picnic options all over the park.
-Throw a rug down on the lawn in front of the house or head further afield to one of the many picnic spots.
+Throw a rug down on the lawn in front of the house or head further afield to one of the many picnic spots around the grounds.
 Picnic areas are cow-free zones, so you can enjoy your food in peace.
 Pick up a map on arrival and look for the areas marked with a picnic table.

-Hatchlands is home to two fostered donkeys, Callum and Morris.
-Here they have a happy and safe home where they can spend their days roaming the fields and their nights tucked up in the stable.
+Hatchlands Park is home to two fostered donkeys, Callum and Morris.
+Here, they have a happy and safe home where they can spend their days roaming the fields and their nights tucked up in their cosy stable.
 Morris is the more outgoing of the pair, but Callum is blessed with very attractive stripy legs.

 Two children standing on a fence watching resident donkeys, Callum and Morris, in their pen at Hatchlands Park, Surrey